HomeGua Sha7 Gua Sha Mistakes to Avoid

 Common gua sha mistakes that may reduce results or irritate skin.

 Gua sha is gentle by nature, but a few common mistakes can turn a relaxing ritual into redness, broken capillaries, or simply no results at all.
-Here are the ones to avoid and exactly how to fix each.
+The good news is that almost all of them come down to two fixable habits — too much pressure and too little slip.
+Here are the mistakes to avoid, exactly how to fix each, and answers to the questions people ask when their routine is not going the way they hoped.

 Quick answer